ojel95/docker-fundamentals/kubernetes-documentation.md

 - The port is the app port that needs to be exposed.
 - In the case of Rancher cluster I needed to add `--target-port=8080` in order to be available to access the node.

+Check module-12-kubernetes-in-action/service.yaml to see a simple example of service config file.

 ### Scaling

 It refers to have multiple replicas (instances) of the same pod/container.